 Blue topaz is commonly treated to achieve its strong shades of sparkling blue.
 In nature, blue topaz is generally pale and watery in color.
 To acquire the desired strong blue tones, colorless (white) topaz is heat treated.
 A large proportion of the blue topaz found on the market is actually heat-treated white topaz.

-Blue Topaz vs. Aquamarine Durability
+Blue Topaz vs. Aquamarine: Price

 Aquamarine is generally much more expensive than blue topaz, with the main reason being that blue topaz is artificially heated whereas aquamarine is natural in color.
 This makes a big difference for some buyers.